Iterator: Implicit iterator

-Streams
+Stream

 Iterators are a useful abstraction of input streams – they provide a potentially infinite iterable (but not necessarily indexable) object.
 Several languages, such as Perl and Python, implement streams as iterators.
 In Python, iterators are objects representing streams of data.
 Alternative implementations of stream include data-driven languages, such as AWK and sed.

-Contrasting with indexing
+Contrast with indexing

-In procedural languages it is common to use the subscript operator and a loop counter to loop through all the elements in a sequence such as an array.
-Although indexing may also be used with some object-oriented containers, the use of iterators may have some advantages:
+Instead of using an iterator, many languages allow the use of a subscript operator and a loop counter to access each element.
+Although indexing may be used with collections, the use of iterators may have advantages such as: